DXICIDE/MagisterLinguae/README.md

 - refactorization of the code, make it simpler, cleaner and more readable
 - probably REPL, makes the use of program very easier, at least for marking
 - prompting the user to mark words as known after reaching certain frequency of the word
+- ranking the words based on frequency, especially the unknown ones, so you know which one to learn
+- subtitles and youtube transcript compatibility
 - supporting other languages
 - dictionary api
 - quiz based on words u know and have not seen for a long time, kinda like anki or something like that
+- L'italiano Secondo Il Metodo Natura transcript available as a start. (maybe even more graded books)

 (The holy grail)
 - web UI